Kjell N. Lindgren

-Early life
+Early life and education

-Lindgren was born in Taipei, Taiwan in 1973 to a Taiwanese mother and American father in the US Air Force; his Chinese name is Lin Qi'er (林其兒 (Lín Qí'ér)).
+Lindgren was born in Taipei, Taiwan, in 1973 to a Taiwanese mother and American father in the US Air Force; his Chinese name is Lin Qi'er (林其兒 (Lín Qí'ér)).
 His family later moved to the Midwestern United States, but he spent most of his childhood in England.
-He attended Lakenheath American High School for a year before moving back to the United States and graduating from James W. Robinson Secondary School in Fairfax, Virginia in 1991.
+He attended Lakenheath American High School for a year before moving back to the United States, where he graduated from James W. Robinson Secondary School in Fairfax, Virginia in 1991.

 After entering the United States Air Force Academy, he joined the Air Force Parachuting Team.
 In 1995, he received a Bachelor of Science (BS) degree in biology with a minor in Mandarin Chinese from the Air Force Academy.
 In 1996, he received a Master of Science (MS) degree in cardiovascular physiology from Colorado State University (CSU), in part for his work completing cardiovascular countermeasure research at NASA's Space Physiology Lab.
 He subsequently obtained a Doctorate of Medicine (MD) from the University of Colorado in 2002, and went on to complete a three-year residency in emergency medicine at Hennepin County Medical Center in Minneapolis.
 In 2006, he completed a post-doctoral fellowship and a Master of Health Informatics (MHI) at the University of Minnesota.
 He also completed a Master of Public Health (MPH) at the University of Texas Medical Branch in 2007 and a residency in aerospace medicine in 2008.